Alison Shell

-Alison Shell is a British scholar and literary critic.
+Alison Eva Mary Shell, (born 19 June 1964) is a British scholar and literary critic.
 She is a professor in the Department of English Language and Literature at University College London.
 Most of her scholarly work explores the relationship between Christianity and literature in Britain from the Reformation to the 21st century.

-Education
+Early life and education

-Shell was educated at North London Collegiate School and St Hilda's College, Oxford, where she obtained a B.A./M.A. and D.Phil.
+Shell was born on 19 June 1964 in London, England.
+She was educated at North London Collegiate School, an all-girls independent school.
+She studied at St Hilda's College, Oxford, where she obtained a B.A./M.A. and D.Phil.

 Career

 Shell served as a Rare Books Curator at the Royal Institute of British Architects before becoming a British Academy Post-Doctoral Fellow at University College London (UCL) from 1994 to 1997.
 Her first permanent academic position was at the University of Durham, where she worked from 1997 to 2010 before returning to UCL.

 Since 2010, Shell has been a series editor for the Pontifical Institute of Medieval Studies at the University of Toronto.
 Alongside Thomas S. Freeman and Ann Hutchison, she founded the series 'Catholic and Recusant Texts of the Late Medieval and Early Modern Periods.'
 She also serves on the editorial boards for the journals British Catholic History and Reformation.
 She reviews for the Times Literary Supplement, and in 2024 she preached the annual Shakespeare Sermon at Holy Trinity Church, Stratford-upon-Avon.